Tasha's Story: Acing Her Apprenticeship

 Tasha adds that the company are extremely supportive and excellent at mentoring.

 “There’s a safeguarding team and mental health support.
 There’s also a key worker who works with all the apprentices on a personal level.
 She’s really good and will help you with your work, making sure you keep on top of things.
 At the end, it’s the equivalent of five GCSEs, then you can go onto a level three and that’s the equivalent of A-levels.

 “It’s been good for my confidence – I love new opportunities and I’ll always be up for trying a new programme or task.”

 Now Tasha has reached 18, she has moved into her own flat and has almost completed her traineeship.
 In December 2020 she received a Centrepoint Award in recognition of her achievements.

 And what does the future hold?

 “I want to treat myself,” she says.
 “I feel like I’ve had quite a rough time and I want to take care of myself – and be my own boss, eventually.”

 We wish her all the best in all her endeavours.

-If you'd like to make a donation to Centrepoint and support young people like Natalia, please visit our donation page.
+If you'd like to make a donation to Centrepoint and support young people like Tasha, please visit our donation page.